This page contains information regarding the ban on the use of animal test data for cosmetics.

 This can include recognised international alternatives to animal tests, for example, tests validated by the Organisation for Economic Co-operation and Development (OECD), computer- based modelling and information from existing animal test data of a similar chemical.

 If the information requirements cannot be met using non-animal test data, the new cosmetic ingredient may not be introduced.

 Will the use of animal test data be accepted in certain situations?

 Yes.
-Like the EU, the legislation allows for animal test data to be considered for environmental hazards where there is no available alternative means of assessing the risk.
-In addition, the legislation ensures that an introducer cannot ignore animal data that shows the chemical could have an adverse effect on humans or the environment.
+Like the EU, the legislation allows for animal test data to be considered for environmental hazards where there are no available alternative means of assessing the risk.
+The Act also ensures that an introducer cannot ignore animal data that shows the chemical could harm humans or the environment.

-How is this applied to ingredients that are also used for other purposes?
+How is the ban applied to ingredients also used for other purposes?

-In line with the original commitment, these ‘multi-use’ ingredients are excluded from the ban.
+In line with the Government’s original commitment, these multi-use ingredients are excluded from the ban.
 To expand the scope of the ban beyond this: